-Fare evasion occurs when a commuter does not pay the bus or train fares required when travelling or attempting to travel on the public transport.
-We take a serious view of such fare evasions.
+It is an offence if you do not pay the correct fare when travelling on public transport.
 Although each instance of fare evasion may seem small, when taken collectively, such fare evasions can result in significant fare leakage.

 Together with our agency partners - the Land Transport Authority, Transit Link and the public transport operators - a penalty fee system was introduced in 2008.
 The aim of this system is to provide the necessary safeguards to prevent fare leakage and revenue loss, which in turn protect the majority of commuters who pay the correct fares.